Demagnifying gravitational lenses as probes of dark matter structures and nonminimal couplings to gravity

 NMCs to gravity are generic in cosmology and particle physics.
-They arise naturally from quantum corrections and are required for the renormalization of field theories in curved spacetime \cite{Birrell:1982ix, Weinberg:1995mt, Callan:1970ze, Freedman:1974gs, Freedman:1974ze}.
-They have been studied in a wide range of contexts, including DM phenomenology \cite{Ivanov:2019iec, Barman:2021qds, Zhang:2023fhs, Davoudiasl:2024grq, Ozsoy:2023gnl, Sankharva:2021spi, Lebedev:2022vwf, Cata:2016dsg, Capanelli:2024pzd, Zhang:2023ktk}, inflation \cite{Faraoni:2000wk, Turner:1987bw, Golovnev:2008cf, Hertzberg:2010dc, He:2018gyf}, modified gravity \cite{Berti:2015itd, Clifton:2011jh}, and dark energy \cite{Pan:2025psn, Ye:2024ywg, Wolf:2025jed}.
+They arise naturally from quantum corrections and are required for the renormalization of field theories in curved spacetime \citep{Birrell:1982ix, Weinberg:1995mt, Callan:1970ze, Freedman:1974gs, Freedman:1974ze}.
+They have been studied in a wide range of contexts, including DM phenomenology \citep{Ivanov:2019iec, Barman:2021qds, Zhang:2023fhs, Davoudiasl:2024grq, Ozsoy:2023gnl, Sankharva:2021spi, Lebedev:2022vwf, Cata:2016dsg, Capanelli:2024pzd, Zhang:2023ktk}, inflation \citep{Faraoni:2000wk, Turner:1987bw, Golovnev:2008cf, Hertzberg:2010dc, He:2018gyf}, modified gravity \citep{Berti:2015itd, Clifton:2011jh}, electromagnetic fields \citep{Johnson:2023skw, Jana:2021lqe}, and dark energy \citep{Pan:2025psn, Ye:2024ywg, Wolf:2025jed}.
 Despite their ubiquity, the phenomenological effects of NMCs are often degenerate with those of other models or parameters.
-For instance, while NMCs can reproduce the apparent phantom crossing of dark energy hinted by baryon acoustic oscillation data \cite{DESI:2024mwx, DESI:2025zgx, Pan:2025psn, Ye:2024ywg, Wolf:2025jed}, the same data can also be explained by evolving dark energy or/and DM scenarios that do not involve NMCs \cite{Luu:2025fgw, Chen:2025wwn, Khoury:2025txd}.
-Similarly, DM with NMCs to gravity can fit galactic rotation curves, the radial acceleration relation, halo core column densities, and galaxy-cluster pressure profiles, providing a competitive alternative to models invoking modified DM profiles or baryonic feedback \cite{Gandolfi:2021jai, Gandolfi:2022puw, Gandolfi:2023hwx}.
+For instance, while NMCs can reproduce the apparent phantom crossing of dark energy hinted by baryon acoustic oscillation data \citep{DESI:2024mwx, DESI:2025zgx, Pan:2025psn, Ye:2024ywg, Wolf:2025jed}, the same data can also be explained by evolving dark energy or/and DM scenarios that do not involve NMCs \citep{Luu:2025fgw, Chen:2025wwn, Khoury:2025txd, Braglia:2025gdo}.
+Similarly, DM with NMCs to gravity can fit galactic rotation curves, the radial acceleration relation, halo core column densities, and galaxy-cluster pressure profiles, providing a competitive alternative to models invoking modified DM profiles or baryonic feedback \citep{Gandolfi:2021jai, Gandolfi:2022puw, Gandolfi:2023hwx}.
 Therefore, identifying observables or methods that can uniquely signal NMC effects is essential for breaking these degeneracies.

 In this work, I will show that the modified Poisson’s equation \eqref{poisson_eq} implies the possibility of demagnification in microlensing events.
-Observation of such signals would constitute a distinctive signature of NMCs, since in minimally coupled scenarios light trajectories are always deflected toward mass overdensities, producing only magnification of total fluxes.
+Observation of such signals would constitute a distinctive signature of NMCs in microlensing light curves.
 In what follows, I will first briefly review the basics of gravitational lensing in the minimal weak-field gravity and then demonstrate how NMCs to gravity would lead to the demagnification of total fluxes.